 Contractor agrees to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
 7401-7671q) and the Federal Water Pollution Control Act as amended (33 U.S.C.
-1251-1387) and will report
+1251-1387) and will report violations to FEMA and the Regional Office of the Environmental Protection Agency (EPA).

-(30)SUSPENSION AND DEBARMENT
+(30) SUSPENSION AND DEBARMENT